GuaBaiChi/hotel/README.md

 <!-- todo -->
-rooms in cards
+1. rooms in cards
-calendar date picker for choosing your stay dialogue that lets users choose a room option for their selected dates.
+2. calendar date picker for choosing your stay
+3. dialogue that lets users choose a room option for their selected dates.

-add to cart
+4. add to cart
-log the user's name, selected rooms, and stay duration
+5. log the user's name, selected rooms, and stay duration

+6. .carousel-container

 https://www.cityofdreamsmacau.com/en
 https://www.cityofdreamsmacau.com/en/stay/morpheus